Healthy frozen meals

 If all of this isn’t motivation enough to start shopping down the frozen food aisle at the supermarket, here’s another incentive: Frozen meals can allow you to expand your taste palates with globally-inspired, culinary cuisines.
 These fully prepared meals allow you to awaken your taste buds to flavors from around the world without having to purchase a plane ticket.
 These African, Latin American, Asian and Indian heritage cuisines, which are all full of fruit, veggies, whole grains, along with lean protein foods and vegetables oils, are also receiving the seal of approval from in-the-know registered dietitian nutritionists and cardiologists for their health benefits.

 This is my favorite for multiple reasons.
-This spicy dish delivers a boatload of protein, (24 grams), which is 48% of the daily value (DV) and includes a full serving of fire-roasted vegetables that helps deliver 5 grams of fiber (18% DV) in each serving.
-(DV is the recommended amount of a nutrient to consume daily.
-The % DV is how much of that nutrient is found in a single serving of food.)
+This savory dish delivers a boatload of protein (31 grams), which is more than 60% of the recommended daily value and includes a colorful medley of carrots, peppers and edamame, which help deliver 5 grams of fiber (18% DV) in each serving.
+DV is the recommended amount of a nutrient to consume daily.
+The % DV is how much of that nutrient is found in a single serving of food.

 (Full disclosure: I’m a consultant with Nutrisystem, but I’d order these anyway.)